 Biography

 Malcolm Scerri Ferrante was born in Malta in 1973 and began working on film sets at the age of 16.
-By 19 he had produced his first television series, at 21 he was production managing his first international feature film, and by 30 he had established himself as a line producer.
+By 19 he had produced his first television series; At 21 he was production managing his first international feature film, and by 30 he had established himself as a line producer.

 His career has taken him across Colombia, Morocco, Canada, Jordan, Israel, Hungary, South Africa, and Italy, collaborating with acclaimed directors including Guy Ritchie and Oliver Stone.